-Does food really have this much power over us or is it that in order for food to be used as a means to an end, we have already forgotten who we are and how we are designed, and we are using ourselves as a means to an end?
+Does food really have this much power over us or that in order for food to be used as a means to an end, we have already forgotten who we are and how we are designed, and we are using ourselves as a means to an end?

 The diet, health and fitness industries make trillions selling products, foods, workouts, medicines, formulas, supplements, surgeries and diets that promise life and identity…“results guaranteed.”
 For decades, they have asked us to believe that transformation is an outside-in job and every new product, pill, procedure and program has the divine power to fill us up, protect us, save us, deliver us, give us life and tell us who we are.

 We are continually tempted to believe that we can get wholeness, health and holiness through food.
 How many times have we been told “if we just eat this food, do this workout, drink this shake or take these supplements or medicines, then we will lose 30lbs in 10 days, have six pack abs, live to be a 100 or become the strongest, most sexually alive, sexiest and most desirable man or woman ever.”
 The formula sounds so simple but this simple formula is more complex that what it seems because the formula doesn’t just offer us great bodies and long lives.
-What the formula is really saying and selling is the belief that “If we just obey the formula, then it will result in control, wisdom, power, status and we will be worshiped, and we will be gods!”
+What the formula is really saying and selling is the belief that if we just obey the formula, then it will result in control, wisdom, power, status and we will be worshiped and adored, and we will be gods!

 Yes, I am trying to prove a point and it’s not about the Bible.
-Rather, the point is that every single one of us have misused food by reducing it to a means to an end because we have been lured into a fragmented view of ourselves, our neighbor and our world.
+Rather, the point is that all of us have misused food by reducing it to a means to an end because we have been lured into a fragmented view of ourselves, our neighbor and our world.
 Every industry that has been built to make a profit off formulas, products and programs have taken advantage of us believing a lie.